evilmartians/chef-kubernetes/README.md

 )
 ```

-If you use custom docker installation you can disable built-it docker installation
+If you use custom docker installation you can disable built-in docker installation
 ```
 docker: {
-  'build-it' => false
+  'built-in' => false
 }
 ```